mosesmarsh/gimme-bus/README.md

 # Gimme That Bus!
 ##### SFMuni arrival time predictions & on-the-fly transfer recommendations

+### How to use this code:
+- Download your transit agency's schedule in GTFS format
+  - e.g. [SF MTA Schedule]
+- run `schedule.py`
+  - This pickles the static schedule in an easy-to-reference format
+- run `build_static_graph.py`
+  - This makes a time-expanded directed graph with every time point of every stop as a node, connected by edges representing ways to travel between stops (walking & riding)
+- run `app.py` and have fun looking at your real-time bus options!
+- if you have access to historical GPS bus date ([woo SFMTA]), you can try fitting a model using `model.py` (coming soon) for better predictions

 Buses!
 In SF, they're only on time 60% of the time [[1]], making the official schedule a poor predictor of how long you'll have to wait for your bus.
 [NextBus] is a service that provides GPS tracking for an entire fleet of buses, and it uses this real-time location data (along with a proprietary algorithm) to make better predictions of bus arrival times.
 How much better?
-70% accuracy.
+70% accuracy [[2]].

 Goal #1: I would like to beat this number.
 With access to the past three years of GPS bus data as well as ancillary weather data, I will attempt to build a better predictive model.